Chengjia: Founding

-After Wang Mang usurped the throne of the Western Han dynasty and proclaimed himself emperor of the Xin dynasty in 9 AD, he promoted Gongsun Shu to be the governor of Daojiang (the former Shu Commandery of Han).
-In 23, rebels overthrew Wang Mang and restored the Han dynasty under Liu Xuan, the Gengshi Emperor.
+After Wang Mang usurped the throne of the Western Han dynasty and proclaimed himself emperor of the Xin dynasty in 9 AD, he promoted Gongsun Shu to be the governor of Daojiang.
+(Note: the former Shu Commandery of Han) In 23, rebels overthrew Wang Mang and restored the Han dynasty under Liu Xuan, the Gengshi Emperor.
 Gongsun Shu ostensibly declared his allegiance to Gengshi while defeating an army sent by Liu to take over Shu.
-He assumed the titles General Fuhan ("assisting Han") and Governor of Shu Commandery and of Yi Province (which included most of modern Sichuan, Chongqing, Guizhou, and Yunnan).
+He assumed the titles General Fuhan (辅汉; "assisting Han") and Governor of Shu Commandery and of Yi Province (Note: which included most of modern Sichuan, Chongqing, Guizhou, and Yunnan).
 The following year, he declared himself the King of Shu under the Han empire, with Chengdu as his capital.

-In the fourth month (May or June in Western calendar) of 25 AD, Gongsun Shu declared himself emperor in defiance of Gengshi, whose throne was being threatened by the forces of Liu Xiu.
+In the fourth lunar month (Note: corresponding to 17 May to 14 June in the Julian calendar) of 25 AD, Gongsun Shu declared himself emperor in defiance of Gengshi, whose throne was being threatened by the forces of Liu Xiu.
 He named his self-declared empire as Chengjia and adopted the era name Longxing (龍興, "Dragon Rising").
 A few months later, Liu Xiu proclaimed himself Emperor Guangwu of the restored Han dynasty (Eastern Han).

 Expansion and consolidation

 Chengjia initially only had direct control of the Sichuan basin.
-Soon Ren Gui (任贵) took control of Yuesui Commandery (modern southern Sichuan and northern Yunnan) and submitted to Chengjia.
+Soon, Ren Gui (任贵) took control of Yuesui Commandery (Note: modern southern Sichuan and northern Yunnan) and submitted to Chengjia.
 Gongsun Shu sent general Hou Dan (侯丹) to take over Hanzhong in the north and Ren Man (任滿) to Jiangzhou (modern Chongqing) to the east, and took control of the entire Yi Province of the Han dynasty.
 Other rebel forces who were defeated by Emperor Guangwu, most importantly Yan Cen (延岑) and Tian Rong (田戎), also submitted to Chengjia.

-The warlord Wei Ao (or Wei Xiao), who controlled eastern Gansu and was under constant pressure from the Eastern Han, submitted to Chengjia.
+The warlord Wei Ao (隗嚣) (Note: The character "嚣" has two pronunciations: "áo" and "xiāo".), who controlled eastern Gansu and was under constant pressure from the Eastern Han, submitted to Chengjia.
 Gongsun Shu bestowed on Wei Ao the title King of Shuoning and sent a force to support him.

 At the time, Emperor Guangwu was embroiled in the civil war engulfing much of China, and Gongsun Shu's advisor proposed attacking Han while it was still weak.
 However, despite Chengjia's vast territory, its population comprised only 7% of China's total at the time, and Gongsun Shu rejected the proposal.
 Still, Chengjia remained Han's most dangerous rival, and Guangwu took care not to antagonize Gongsun Shu, even addressing him as "emperor" in his letters.